Content Map Terms

 If you may have been exposed to hepatitis A, you should get 1 dose of the vaccine within 14 days of the exposure to prevent disease.
 This is provided for free.

-The vaccine is also recommended, but not provided free, for people likely to come in contact with or spread the hepatitis A virus, including:
+The vaccine is recommended, but not free, for people likely to come in contact with or spread the hepatitis A virus, including:

-- Those living, working or travelling in countries, particularly in rural areas, where hepatitis A is common
+- Those who will be living, working or traveling in countries, particularly in rural areas, where hepatitis A is common

 - Immigrants from countries where hepatitis A is common